 Windows server shares by default install hidden share folders specifically for administrative access to other machines.
-The Admin$ shares are used by Emotet once it has brute forced the local administrator password.
-A file share sever has an IPC$ share that Emotet queries to get a list of all endpoints that connect to it.
+The Admin$ shares are used by Trickbot once it has brute forced the local administrator password.
+A file share sever has an IPC$ share that Trickbot queries to get a list of all endpoints that connect to it.
 These AdminIP shares are normally protected via UAC, however, Windows will allow the local administrator through with no prompt.

 Repeated re-infections are an indication the worm was able to guess or brute force the administrator password successfully.
 Please change all local and domain administrator passwords.